 There are a number of ways to use a paper cone coffee filter.
 The paper coffee filter is one of the most common and best known methods for brewing coffee.
 Literally, a drip brew coffee machine would not exist without them.

 To be clear, a drip coffee brewer may not need a paper filter as some come with and use a mesh brew basket that acts as a filter.
 The basket geometries and basket shapes vary depending on the model and make of the drip machine.

-Once you have filled up the water tank and set up your drip coffee machine, simply place the paper filter into the flip open or pull out compartments, the two most common configurations, put the cone filter into place.
+Once you have filled up the water tank and set up your drip coffee machine, simply place the paper filter into the flip-open or pull-out compartments, the two most common configurations, and put the cone filter into place.
 If it needs the use of a paper filter, then open the filter and put it inside.